 Alex Sarria is an experienced litigator and counselor with wide-ranging expertise in government contracts law.
-He represents government contractors in complex contract disputes with federal and state governments and defends contractors in mass tort lawsuits arising out of military operations, national security programs, and environmental remediation projects.
+He represents government contractors in complex contract disputes with federal and state governments, bid protests, prime-sub disputes, and in mass tort lawsuits arising out of military operations, national security programs, and environmental remediation projects.

 Named one of the "Top Lawyers Under 40" by the Hispanic National Bar Association in 2020, leading government contractors also turn to Mr. Sarria to investigate allegations of procurement fraud, prepare mandatory disclosures, and defend against government audits and investigations.
-In his counseling practice, Mr. Sarria advises clients on a wide range of federal procurement issues including cost allowability, cost or pricing data requirements, BAA/TAA compliance, counterfeit parts reporting, intellectual property and data rights, supply chain and cybersecurity regulations, battlefield contracting, subcontract pricing and flowdowns, commercial items and General Services Administration (GSA) schedule contracting, organizational conflicts of interest (OCIs), cybersecurity regulations, and business ethics and conduct requirements.
+In his counseling practice, Mr. Sarria advises clients on a wide range of federal procurement issues including cost allowability, cost or pricing data requirements, BAA/TAA compliance, counterfeit parts reporting, intellectual property and data rights, supply chain and cybersecurity regulations, battlefield contracting, subcontract pricing and flowdowns, commercial items and General Services Administration (GSA) schedule contracting, organizational conflicts of interest (OCIs), and business ethics and conduct requirements.

-He also is recognized for his unique experience in helping companies identify and mitigate their exposure to potential tort liability and has worked with clients in numerous industries to secure liability protection under the SAFETY Act, Public Law 85-804, the Price Anderson Act, the Defense Base Act (DBA), and FAR 52.228-7 (Insurance-Liability to Third Persons).
+He also is recognized for his unique experience helping companies identify and mitigate their exposure to potential civil and tort liability and has worked with clients in numerous industries to secure liability protection under the SAFETY Act, Public Law 85-804, the Price Anderson Act, the Defense Base Act (DBA), and FAR 52.228-7 (Insurance-Liability to Third Persons).

-Mr. Sarria began his career in the highly-regarded government contracts group of McKenna Long & Aldridge LLP, where he practiced for more than seven years.
+Mr. Sarria began his career in the highly-regarded government contracts group of McKenna Long & Aldridge LLP, where he practiced for seven years.